cmacrander/regression/posts/rash_decisions.md

 Ramón disappears behind the ambulance but quickly comes back.
 He's taken off his wet steward shirt and is wearing a reflective jacket with EMT logos on it.
 He walks over to the group while drying his hair in a towel.

 Sam looks up from this laptop and gives him a quizzical look.
-"You’re a steward, a jiu-jitsu ninja _and_ an EMT?"
+"You're a steward, a jiu-jitsu ninja _and_ an EMT?"

 Ramon chuckles a little.
-"It’s the only shirt I found."
+"It's the only shirt I found."
 Sam returns to his laptop, and Ramón catches Carol's eye.
 "Excuse me, I'm still worried, what do we know about this rash?
-Does it look like it’s stress induced?
+Does it look like it's stress induced?
 Allergies?
 Could it be from the heat and smoke?
-Does it look like anything you’ve seen before?"
+Does it look like anything you've seen before?"

 "Sure," Carol says, sighing, "it could be any of that.
 People get rashes for all kinds of reasons and you usually never know why, they just go away.
 But all at once, on everyone?
 Beats me.
 I just make sure people are stable and call it in."